New Jersey Institute of Technology: Martin Tuchman School of Management (MTSM)

 The Martin Tuchman School of Management was established in 1988 and was accredited by the Association to Advance Collegiate Schools of Business in 1997.
 It offers programs in finance, accounting, marketing, management information systems, international business, technological entrepreneurship, and corporate communications in conjunction with Rutgers University.

 Degrees available include a Bachelor of Science program (four years, 124 credits), a Master of Science in management program (30 credits), and two Master of Business Administration (MBA) programs: One regular (48 credits; two years for full-time students, three or four years for part-time students) and the other an accelerated 18-month Executive MBA program for managers and professionals.
-MTSM also offers a Ph.D. degree in Business Data Science.
+MTSM also offers a PhD. degree in Business Data Science.
 Research areas include fintech, innovation management, and the advancement of technologies in the business domain including deep learning and distributed ledgers.

 MTSM hosts entrepreneurship programs for the regional community, including the NSF I-Corps, the New Venture Assistance Program, and the Greater Newark–Jersey City Regional Business Model Competition.